TarsCloud/Tars/Introduction.md

 ServantImp：The basic class for business logic which inherited from Servant.

-NetThread: It receives and sends packets.
-It manages connections and works in multiple threads using EPOLL ET mode.
-Both TCP and UDP connection are supported.

 AdapterProxy：The proxy for a specific server.
 It maintains a connection to a server and manage requests.

 ObjectProxy：  The proxy for a remote object.
 It is responsible for routing, load balancing and fault tolerance.